sam83biswas/Task-Manager/README.md

   3.Use the input field to add tasks, and click the delete button next to each task to remove it.

-  4.Future Improvements (Optional)
+**Future Improvements**

-  5.Add task completion functionality (e.g., strike-through tasks).
+  1.Add task completion functionality (e.g., strike-through tasks).

-  6.Store tasks in local storage so they persist after page reload.
+  2.Store tasks in local storage so they persist after page reload.

-  7.Add edit functionality for existing tasks.
+  3.Add edit functionality for existing tasks.